Senior Bridge

 Grad Night at Disneyland closed the school year and a memorable chapter in our lives.

-The Ke-Alian Class of 1973 would move on to new endeavors and adventures but certainly remember their eventful Senior Year.
+The Ke-Alian Class of 1973 would move on to new endeavors and adventures but certainly remember their active and eventful Senior Year.

 Class Presidents Steve Knowlton and Wendy Waterman at Graduation